 Typically, the lender will request for the payout to be payable to both of you.
 The lender will be paid first, before giving the rest to you.
 Why is that?
-The lender has the right to protect their investment in the vehicle that you are driving.
+The lender has the right to protect their investment in the vehicle that they are driving.
 Of course, they don’t want to lose money in case you don’t replace the car or pay it off after it is totaled.

 You might be worried about what happens if you still owe some amount from the lender after the reimbursement.
 For instance, the loan amount is 50,000 dollars.
 If you have received 45,000 dollars as reimbursement, then you still owe the remaining 5,000 dollars.
 There’s a way to prevent you from paying that remaining amount.

 Have you heard of “gap insurance”?
 If you haven’t heard of it, then here’s a brief explanation.
 It pays when your car gets totaled and your loan amount is greater than the depreciated value of your car.
 The word “gap” means guaranteed asset protection in insurance terms.
 In simple terms, it literally pays the gap between your balance and reimbursement.
 With a little addition to your rates, it can save you a lot in the future.